gmarty/scumm-nes/README.md

 - Italian
 - Spanish
 - Swedish
-- American English prototype (partial support)
+- American English prototype

-The Japanese version is not supported.
+The Japanese version is not supported as it doesn't use SCUMM but implements its own engine instead.

 ## What does it NOT do?

 The app doesn't use the runtime code used by the NES to start and play the game.
 It only works with the SCUMM resources stored in the ROM files.

+## What can you modify in the game?

+At this stage, only the room palettes can be modified.
+Click on any colour to display a colour picker.

+When you're happy with your changes, export a ROM file with the download icon on the top left corner.

 ## How to use it?

 On top of the app, there is a command line interface to export the resources to JSON.
-This is useful to do process or compare the data.
+This is useful to process or compare the data.

 ```
 node index.js --input path/to/rom --output resources.json